alexanderovie/datos/docs/classes/KnowledgeGraphImagesItemDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`KnowledgeGraphImagesElement`](KnowledgeGraphImagesElement.md)[]

-Defined in: main.ts:106001
+Defined in: main.ts:116888

-additional items present in the element if there are none, equals null
+contains results featured in the ‘hotels_pack’ element of SERP

 #### Implementation of